Ali Imran: Time in London

-After completing high school, Imran was sent to London to live with one of Mr. Rahman's English friends, who was a police officer.
+After completing high school, Imran was sent to London to live with one of Rahman's English friends, who was a police officer.
 That friend urged Imran to study criminology, and even provided him with some cases for practical experience.
 It was during this time that Imran first met the Chinese criminal mastermind, "Sing Hee", and defeated a gangster named McLawrence, who had terrorised London.The entire story is mentioned in Imran Series novel Lashon ka Bazaar.

 Imran returned to his homeland after earning MSc and D.Sc. degrees in chemistry.